sSlonIk/cinema-app/README.md

 [![Build Status](https://api.travis-ci.com/den4eg007/taxi-service.svg?branch=master)](https://travis-ci.com/den4eg007/taxi-service)

 ## Cinema application

 ---
 CinemaApp is an application to manage tickets bought on the occasion of a cinema session by a user.
-An app can be used to organize the interactions between the customer and selling department, a user has an opportunity to choose an available sessions, purchasing tickets, make an order, login and  register.
+An app can be used to organize the interactions between the customer and selling department, a user has an opportunity to choose available sessions, purchase tickets, make an order, view order history, login and register.

 ### Usage